Skip to main content

 Part 1: Looker Data Ingestion

-Set up a Looker API key so ConfigView can pull your Looker data (users, groups, attributes) into the dashboard.
+Set up a Looker API key so ConfigView can pull your Looker configuration into the dashboard — identity, access controls, content permissions, database connections, scheduled deliveries, alerts, and SSO settings.

 Step 1: Create an API Key